 Paving the way for disabled athletes since 1975

 Thank you for your interest in participating in the 2014 Boston Marathon.
-We have reached our field size limits for our MOBILITY IMPAIRED and HANDCYCLE programs.
-Limited space remains for athletes who have met the qualifying times for participation in both the PUSH RIM WHEELCHAIR and VISUALLY IMPAIRED divisions.
-While space remains available, please read the eligibility details here: http://www.baa.org/races/boston-marathon/participant-information/athletes-with-disabilities.aspx
+We have reached our field size limits for our PUSH RIM WHEELCHAIR and VISUALLY IMPAIRED divisions as well as our MOBILITY IMPAIRED and HANDCYCLE programs.

 - All individuals with disabilities must follow entry procedures and qualifying standards of the B.A.A.

 - The Boston Athletic Association follows the rules and guidelines of the International Paralympic Committee (www.paralympic.org) which are recognized by Wheelchair Sports USA, Disabled Sports USA, and the United States Association for Blind Athletes.

 - The Boston Marathon has a push rim wheelchair and blind/visually impaired division, and a mobility impaired program which includes a limited number of hand cycle participants and duo teams.

 - Medical documentation or proof of disability classification, in the form of a doctor’s letter, must be submitted with the entry form.

 - The B.A.A. reserves the right to reject any entry, issue special invitations, cancel the race, expand or further limit the field, or adjust the entry procedures for these divisions.